corda/corda-docs/content/en/docs/cenm/1.3/identity-manager.md

 needs to be updated frequently and to store the content for as long as the Identity Manager Service is not responsive.

 For this reason, the validity period of the value is set to a very small amount (1 second).
-This forces all calls, which are not within the same second to attempt a redirection to the Identity Manager for a fresh response.
+This forces all calls, which are not within the same second, to attempt a redirection to the Identity Manager Service for a fresh response.
-Simultaneously, Nginx is configured to use the stale content in case the server times out or errors, ignoring the aforementioned time window.
+Simultaneously, Nginx is configured to use the stale content in case the server times out or fails with an error, ignoring the aforementioned time window.

-Moreover, Nginx by default deletes cached files that have not been accessed within the specified timeout, forcing the use of the timeout variable when specifying the `proxy_cache_path` to make sure that the cache is not cleared even the CRL hasn't been requested for a while.
+Moreover, Nginx by default deletes cached files that have not been accessed within the specified timeout, forcing the use of the timeout variable when specifying the `proxy_cache_path` to make sure that the cache is not cleared even if the CRL hasn't been requested for a while.

 As a result of this implementation, you can choose to use an alternative method to expire the cached responses and to return an error after some time - for example,